kyuz0/spikee/docs/07_judges.md

 ```
 When Spikee processes this entry, it will load `my_custom_judge.py` and call its `judge` function to determine if the test was a success.

-## Using Rejudging
+## Re-judging
 This allows you to re-perform judging on existing results datasets.

 For example, if a scan was performed within a restrictive environment without access to an LLM for judging, it would allow you to perform judging in a less restrictive environment or would allow you to rejudge an existing results file with a different judge.

+See **[Installing Spikee in Isolated Environments](./11_installing_spikee_in_isolated_environments.md)** for more information about restricted environments.

 ### 1. Scan Using Offline Judge
 Specify the offline judge model, with the `--judge-options offline` flag during your test.